Skip to content

 1 pinch of cinnamon

-2 tbsp coconut yogurt (or other yogurt)
+2 tablespoons coconut yogurt (or other yogurt)

-A little lime juice
+A bit of lime juice

 Preparation: